jos-eph/origins/Readme.md

 ## Overview
 ### Quick Start
-1) Take note of the included `pageDict.json` or generate a fresh one by running `parseWiki.py` on a Wiktionary dump file as described below.
+1) `sudo pip3 install wikitextparser`
-2) `sudo pip3 install wikitextparser`
+2) Take note of the included `pageDict.json` or generate a fresh one by running `parseWiki.py` on a Wiktionary dump file as described below.
-2) `./pullRelationships.py pageDict.json`
+3) `./pullRelationships.py pageDict.json`

 A `pageDict.json` is included here, but if you want to generate a fresh one, run `./parseWiki.py` after step 1) on a Wiktionary articles dump  file as described below.